kaldun-tech/buggy-to-bulletproof/chapters/ch05-unit-tests.md

     unittest.main()
 ```

+This just scratches the surface of possible tests.
+Here's some more ideas:
-What other unit tests would be valuable to add?
-The divide_numbers method does not enforce typing of the input variables.
-What happens if an input is None?
-How about if another variable type is passed in such as a str or list?
-What if decimals are passed in or the result of division would be fractional?
-This just scratches the surface of how to implement effective unit tests!
+- The divide_numbers method does not enforce typing of the input variables.
+Test for None input and different input types such as a str or list.
+- Test case for if decimals are passed in.
+- Test case for if the result of division would be fractional.

 &copy; Kaldun Technologies 2023